 Using university and college portals is also an important feature of mobile devices.
 These, of course, give students access to learning resources, including course materials and the library from a distance.
 They also permit downloading and uploading assignments and collaborating with classmates.
 Because of the portability of mobile devices, students can check on course related activities any place any time.
 For example, King et al. (2020) explored the potential of using smartphones by faculty in face-to-face teaching.
-So, this feature will be a keeper long after the pandemic is over!
+This feature will likely be used long after the pandemic is over.

 Calendars of all sorts were also reported as popular to help students monitor deadlines and to provide reminders.
-Of course, calendars are a common built-in feature of mobile devices.
+Of course, calendars are a common builtin feature of mobile devices.
 Because of their portability, smartphones and tablets are especially well suited for this use.
 Google Calendar, with its collaboration features, is likely to stay with us because of the ease with which groups of students can get together to work on joint projects.

 Among the variety of study apps, Quizlet stood out as the most popular.
-It makes online flash cards and can be used collaboratively.
+It makes online flashcards and can be used collaboratively.
 Also, Quizlet has pre-prepared flash cards for popular courses.
 This makes it perfect for mobile devices and for studying while commuting to the school once in person classes resume.